Oxygem/pytask/README.md

 ## Ending tasks

 When a task completes it's state is set to `ENDED` or `ERROR` depending on the return values.
 A task can either return one or two values.
 A single value results in the tasks state being set (`None|True` -> `ENDED` or `False` -> `ERROR`).
-A second return value means the state is set the same, but the second argument is placed into the task's hash as "end data".
-The task_id is then pushed to one of the end task or error task queues.
+A second return value means the state is set the same, but the second argument is placed into the task's hash with key `end_data`.

 ### Cleaning up tasks